dgelessus/NAGUS/docs/uru/game_server.rst

      Byte length of the following stream data field.
    * **Stream data:** Variable-length byte array.
      The format of this data depends on the class of the containing message.
+     Additionally,
+     the data may be compressed,
+     depending on the compression type field.

 .. cpp:enum:: plNetMember::Flags